John Pleasants, Virginia Institute of Marine Science (Project Leader)

 Continental shelf -- Virginia; Coastal zone management -- Virginia; Petroleum in submerged lands -- Virginia.

 The Committee.
 (1974) Virginia and the Outer Continental Shelf : problems, possibilities, and posture.
-Virginia Institute of Marine Science, College of William and Mary. https://scholarworks.wm.edu/reports/1967
+Virginia Institute of Marine Science, William & Mary. https://scholarworks.wm.edu/reports/1967